Tymek/npm-automation/README.md

 # Manual steps ("how to use")

-1. Create NPM_TOKEN on npmjs.com and add it to the repository actions secret.
+1. Create `NPM_TOKEN` on npmjs.com and add it to the repository actions secret.
+2. Create `GH_ACCESS_TOKEN` - allow workflow to push tags.